 Greta Thunberg has become the preeminent voice in the modern fight against climate change.
 This three-part documentary series chronicles the young activist's worldwide journey to study the effects of climate change firsthand and sees her meeting with leading climate scientists in an attempt to spread the word about this very serious issue.
-Greta Thunberg: A Year to Change the World begins streaming in the U.S. on April 22 on PBS.
+Greta Thunberg: A Year to Change the World can be streamed on Hulu.

 Cher & The Loneliest Elephant is a surprising documentary about conservation and compassion.
 Featuring one of the world’s most memorable personalities, the story focuses on Cher’s journey to rescue Kaavan, a bereaved male elephant as he makes his way to a Cambodian animal sanctuary.
-Cher & The Loneliest Elephant begins streaming on Paramount+ on April 22, and on the Smithsonian Channel on May 19 at 8 p.m.
-ET/PT.
+Cher & The Loneliest Elephant can be streamed on Amazon Prime.

 Seaspiracy is a cold, hard look into the way that humanity affects marine life.
 Tackling everything from overfishing to plastic pollution, Kip Anderson’s followup to 2014’s Cowspiracy: The Sustainability Secret, is a divisive documentary hit, rife with hard truths and hard-to-swallow notions about the fate of our planet’s dwindling marine ecosystems.
-Seaspiracy began streaming on Netflix on March 24.
+Seaspiracy is available to stream on Netflix.

 The Cloud Forest is a documentary that explores the delicate relationship between man and nature.
 It focuses on the small, rural community of Veracruz, Mexico, and illustrates how such communities can change their ways so that they can live in harmony with nature, rather than attempting to master or eliminate it completely.
-The Cloud Forest is now streaming on Amazon Prime Video.
+The Cloud Forest is available to stream on Amazon Prime Video.

 The Race to Save the World follows the trials and tribulations of a group of environmental activists who are fighting to protect our planet’s future.
 Their passion, personal sacrifice, and single-minded focus are an inspiration to watch, and a call to action for anyone who might be considering a career in activism.
-The Race to Save the World releases in theaters nationwide on Earth Day, April 22.
+The Race to Save the World is available to stream on YouTube.

 Blue Planet and its sequel represent the best of what modern documentary series has to offer.
 Narrated by the incomparable David Attenborough, this series focuses on the unique marine ecosystems that exist on our amazing planet.
 Featuring stunning images of nature at its most primal, Blue Planet shines a bittersweet light on the creatures and habitats that are put in danger by our species’ own meddling.
 Blue Planet and Blue Planet II are now steaming on Amazon Prime Video.

 David Attenborough once again steps in to narrate what might be one of the most timely and important documentaries of the past decade.
 The Year Earth Changed is a documentary about the drastic changes that have happened on our planet in the past few years.
 It has a particularly poignant focus on the coronavirus pandemic, and illustrates how that crisis has affected not just humanity, but the planet itself.
-The Year Earth Changed begins streaming on Apple TV+ on April 16.
+The Year Earth Changed is available for streaming on Apple TV+.